dcourvoisier/remi/README.md

 ## Prerequisites

-RStudio or R are needed to run the code presented.
+R is needed to run the code presented.
 Some extra libraries are needed to run the functions in remi_smmr.R.
 These are detailed at the beginning of the file itself and thus, when running the code through the "source()" command mentioned above, they will be automatically loaded.

 ## Authors